 - Color Settings: High Color (16 bit)

 - Graphics Card: Graphics card with 64 MB video memory

 - Free Hard Disk Space: 1 GB of free disk space for application files and folders.
 [You must also have an additional 120 MB of free disk space on the system disk (the disk on which the operating system is installed).]

-Quick Test Professional comes with 3 add ins by default – ActiveX, Visual Basic and Web.
-All-in-all QTP supports .Net, Web, VB, Java, Oracle apps, SAP, PeopleSoft, Siebel, Stingray, Terminal Emulators (Unix, Mainframes), Power Builder, Delphi, Visual Age, Web Services, Flex (By Adobe), Shunra VE Desktop Professional for WAN emulation (By Shunra)
+Unified Functional Testing comes pre-installed with 4 add ins by default – ActiveX, Visual Basic, Web and Mobile.
+All-in-all UFT supports .Net, Web, VB, Mobile, Java, Oracle apps, SAP, PeopleSoft, Siebel, Stingray, Terminal Emulators (Unix, Mainframes), Power Builder, Delphi, Visual Age, Web Services, Flex (By Adobe), Shunra VE Desktop Professional for WAN emulation (By Shunra)

-When you install HP Quick Test Professional, it comes with a default 30 days fully functional demo license.
+When you install HP Unified Functional Testing, it comes with a default 30 days fully functional demo license.
 After the demo period, we need to purchase one of the licenses so as to continue working with the tool.
 There are two types of license, Seat and Concurrent License.